International Summer School Ringerike – International Management and International Marketing

 While academic content is a priority, USN also promotes intercultural learning through:

-The programme offers social gatherings and cultural activities during the evenings and weekends as well as membership in the local Campus Ringerike training center.
-Social activities include a welcome barbeque, traditional Norwegian dinner and dance, campus pub events, local sports competitions, hiking, cooking class, and a farewell dinner.
-Students can visit some of Norway’s most famous cultural attractions such as the Viking Ship Museum and the Norwegian Opera. -
+The programme offers social gatherings and cultural activities during the evenings and weekends as well as membership in the Campus Ringerike training center.
+Social activities include a welcome barbeque, traditional Norwegian dinner and dance, campus events, hiking and a farewell dinner.
+Students can visit some of Norway’s most famous cultural attractions such as the Viking Ship Museum and the Norwegian Opera.

 About USN

-The University of South-Eastern Norway was established on May 4, 2018 as Norway’s newest and second largest university.
-USN has 18,000 students attending classes on eight campuses located in the municipalities of Kongsberg, Drammen, Bø, Ringerike, Notodden, Porsgrunn, Rauland and Vestfold.
-The campuses provide USN with a regional foundation in some of Norway’s most dynamic areas.
+USN was established on May 4, 2018, as Norway’s newest and second largest university with 18,000 students attending classes on eight campuses located in the municipalities of Kongsberg, Drammen, Bø, Ringerike, Notodden, Porsgrunn, Rauland and Vestfold.
+The campuses provide USN with a foundation in some of Norway’s most dynamic regions.

 The university’s four faculties, Faculty of Humanities, Sports and Educational Science, Faculty of Health and Social Sciences, Faculty of Technology, Natural Sciences and Maritime Sciences, and the USN School of Business offer range of bachelor, master, and PhD degrees as well as continuing education programs.
 The USN School of Business offers a broad range of degree programs – from Ph.D. level to undergraduate level across various fields of study: Management, marketing, business analysis, information systems, tourism, law, design and political and social sciences.